 What else can change your journey

 Sponsor covenant underpins your journey so for many schemes it represents the biggest risk.
 As highlighted above, systemic risks like climate change are also rightly high on many agendas.
 But there are of course many other risks and opportunities that schemes need to understand and act on.
-We use tools like LCP Sonar to help our clients understand the key risks for them and their circumstances, enabling them to prioritise the time spent investigating and mitigating those risks as well as capturing opportunities.
+We use tools like LCP Visualise to help our clients understand the key risks for them and their circumstances, enabling them to prioritise the time spent investigating and mitigating those risks as well as capturing opportunities.

 Scenario analysis (as described above in respect of climate) can be a powerful tool: by understanding potential downside scenarios that may occur, trustees can test whether their existing investment strategy is optimal and put in place formal contingency plans to protect members' benefits if risks materialise.

 Our next blog considers how to REFINE the steps you plan to take on your journey, to capture any opportunities that may present themselves and ensure that you are well placed to reach your goals.